Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/09/summer-2026-update/index.md

 * **The things I made became way better.** More polished, more error-free, more _professional_.
 I completely understand _why_ these processes exist, because they work.
 I've now seen the difference between my old work and the heavily revised, edited, professionally made work.
 It's the difference between something people will pay money for---and something for which they don't.
 * **My mental and physical health completely crashed.** When you have no will to do anything, and you get no reward or enjoyment out of anything, then working on the same thing and executing someone else's instructions for months and months is just too much.

 After finishing work on my book (sold by a Dutch publisher), I could not do _anything_ for weeks.
 All the discipline and good habits in the world can't make up for a soul that feels crushed and drained.
-Ever since finishing the final edit on that book, I **haven't written a single thing again**.
+Ever since finishing the final edit on that book, I **hadn't written a single thing until this season started**.
 Normally I write one book a month, now I haven't written in half a year for the first time in forever.

 After releasing my Steam game, I could not do _anything_ for weeks.
 I literally wandered around aimlessly for weeks because my body just wanted to die, but I know that's not good for you, so I tried to stay active and keep doing ... something.
 In practice, I watched a few episodes from different shows, tried to play video games without success, and otherwise just spend hours doing nothing and sitting alone with my thoughts.
 I have loads of great game ideas to put on Steam, but now I feel like **I never even want to touch a computer ever again**.

 ## "Just Keep Trying Things"

-The common advice to people with burn-out or depression is to "keep doing things".
+The common advice to people with burn-out, or depression, or ADHD, is to "keep doing things".
+To "keep doing what you're doing, one small step at a time".
 To not overwork yourself, of course, but also not to fall completely still.
 And so I did.
 I did that for 15 years.

-But these handful of experiences with putting a professional, paid product into the world showed me that it's just _not going to work_ as long as I'm still depressed.
+But these handful of experiences with putting a professional, paid product into the world showed me that it's just _not going to work_ as long as I'm still in this state.
 I'm not going to be able to work on projects for long enough if I don't get at least a spark of enjoyment back.
 I'm not going to be able to _sustainably_ do this if I have to recover for a month after each project.
 Nothing I make will ever be _good enough_ until I'm able to actually enjoy working on it for at least a few months.
 I've seen the proof now of what it takes---and the proof that you _can't_ earn an income on mediocre rushed projects that you hated to work on from the start.

 To be clear, this is not about "working too hard".
 Those book edits took one or two hours a week at most.
 When I worked on that Steam game, I gave myself twice the amount of time I thought I needed, and it allowed me to take days off and take lots of breaks.
 I know how to take care of my physical health, I know how to pace myself (and projects).
 In all possible ways you could define "working too hard", I don't think I did.

 It's about the fact that every single second I have to forcefully convince myself to do _anything_.
 I should feel proud or something about releasing a professional video game, I should feel happy that a publisher thought my work was good enough to publish the book, but I _don't_.
 Not even a single bit.
 Not secretly.
-I'm not humble or perfectionist, I just don't fucking care about anything and I haven't for almost 15 years.
+I'm not humble or perfectionist, I just don't fucking care about these things and I haven't for almost 15 years.

 And so, as the summer started, I wondered what to do.